NVIDIA/NeMo/docs/source/asr/configs.rst

 	  is_tarred: true
 	  shuffle: true
 	    code_switched:              # add this block for code-switching
-		  languages: [en, de, ja]   # declare your lang IDs, they must match the order of manifest_filepaths and tarred_audio_filepaths
 		  min_duration: 12          # the minimum number of seconds for each synthetic code-switched utterance
 		  max_duration: 20          # the maximum number of seconds for each synthetic code-switched utterance
 		  min_monolingual: 0.3      # the minimum percentage of utterances which will be pure monolingual (0.3 = 30%)